gbroques/ose-workbench-platform/docs/index.rst

 Note, anyone can contribute to the workbench planning process, and you don't need to be a programmer.
 Indeed, OSE workbench development teams benefit from a diversity of people with different backgrounds and skill-sets.

+The below **Developer Onboarding** pages contain guides for getting setup as an OSE workbench developer.

 The below **Development Process** pages describe various processes related to development such as breaking down development work, branching, and versioning.

 The below **Pattern Catalog** pages describe structure and patterns for solving common problems in workbenches using the FreeCAD platform.